(Québec) J0V 1E0

 A septic tank is a sewage treatment plant that can be installed in a backyard.
 In a typical system, wastewater enters a septic tank where microbes break it down into solid sludge (that settles at the bottom) and liquid effluent (also known as grey water).
 Grey water flows out of the tank into a distribution box or directly into a series of perforated pipes that run through the septic drain field.

-Sludge settles to the bottom of the tank and must be pumped out every two to three years.
+Sludge settles to the bottom of the tank and must be pumped out every two or four years ( see article of law ).
 In Eco-Flow systems where the sewage treatment system relies on moss, water is filtered through the moss mixture then leaches into the soil.

 A typical septic tank is illustrated below.